 The "EuroAirport" is a relatively small airport located just across the Swiss border in France.
 It's the shared airport of the cities of Basel (Switzerland), Mulhouse (France) and Freiburg (Germany).
 Most flights originate from in and around Europe.
 Most intercontinental flights arrive at Zurich airport.

-The arrival hall and departure hall are split in a Swiss and a French section.
+The entire airport, including the arrival hall and departure hall, are split into Swiss and French sections.

 Transportation from the airport to Basel

 There is no train station at the airport.
 There is a rail service desk in the Swiss section of the arrival hall.
 Bus line 50 takes you to the Basel main rail station (Basel SBB) in 22 minutes.
 From there you can reach the town center on foot or by tram, or take a train to any other town.
 You can take a taxi from the airport to Basel as well.

 There is a small rail station in nearby Saint Louis, France.
 That's an alternative if you travel into France instead of Switzerland.
 You can reach it by bus line 11 or taxi.

 Free public transport in Basel